 Hong Kong shares rose 0.6 percent and Taiwan shares rose 0.8 percent, helping to boost MSCI's broadest index of Asia-Pacific shares outside Japan 0.4 percent.

-MSCI's broadest index of Asia-Pacific shares outside Japan up 0.1 percent in early trade, and Australian shares at a 1-1/2-year high.
+MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.1 percent, and looked set to end the week flat.